Nephew of 'Duck Dynasty' patriarch to run for U.S. Congress

-NEW ORLEANS (Reuters) - The nephew of “Duck Dynasty” reality TV personality Phil Robertson said on Monday he would run for the U.S. House of Representatives in northeastern Louisiana as a conservative Republican.
+NEW ORLEANS, June 16 (Reuters) - The nephew of “Duck Dynasty” reality TV personality Phil Robertson said on Monday he would run for the U.S. House of Representatives in northeastern Louisiana as a conservative Republican.

 The entry of 36-year-old political newcomer Zach Dasher into the race for the seat of Representative Vance McAllister, who was rocked by a sex scandal earlier this year, will test the Robertson clan’s clout in Louisiana’s largely rural 5th District.